trungdq88/github-explorer/README.md

  - ...and more, please check `package.json`

 This project is bootstraped from [plain-react](https://github.com/trungdq88/plain-react) - a simple boilerplate to start a simple ReactJS application.

+**TODOs:** a potentially technical blog post about this coming soon.

 # Development
 **Initial dev setup**